Travel Programs for Business Government Families and Schools

 Americans are second to none in their love of the automobile but in recent years efficient and affordable public transit – in the form of bus rapid transit, subways, elevated and other rail services and trolley cars – for urban, suburban and intercity service – have been debated, studied and in some instances implemented.

-Our US itineraries include cities with established commuter and regional service as well as communities that are implementing new transit programs.
+Experience itineraries that include cities with established commuter and regional service as well as communities that are implementing new transit programs.
 An opportunity to meet with local planners and managers as well as travel efficiently, safely and affordably as you visit the United States.

 Metropolitan Portland’s commuters and visitors have many options to get around in America’s best pedestrian and transit-friendly city.
 Public transit is comprised of TriMet’s regional bus network and the Metropolitan Area Express – MAX – light rail system, which connects the city and suburbs while the WES Commuter Rail reaches Portland’s western suburbs.
 Portland Streetcar connects shopping areas and dense residential districts north and northwest of downtown as well as the east side of the Willamette River.
 The Portland Transit Mall on Fifth and Sixth avenues limits automobile access in favor or bus and light rail service.
 And Portland’s mainline steam locomotives can be seen pulling excursion trains operated by the Oregon Rail Heritage Foundation.